Finite-Time Analysis of Natural Actor-Critic for POMDPs: POMDPs and Finite-State Controllers

 \subsection{Finite-State Controllers for POMDPs}

-In order for tractability, a finite-memory controller that employ internal states to summarize the history, is widely used for POMDPs \cite{yu2008near, yu2005function, baxter2001infinite, singh1994learning, murphy2000survey}.
-In this paper, we will mainly focus on this tractable class of admissible policies and investigate its performance guarantees.
+In order to address the curse of history and to achieve tractability in solving POMDPs, controllers that employ an internal state to summarize the history are widely used \cite{yu2008near, baxter2001infinite, singh1994learning, murphy2000survey}.
+In this paper, we will mainly focus on this subclass of admissible policies and investigate its performance guarantees.

-Let $\bZ$ be a finite set, and consider a stochastic process $\{z_k:k\geq 0\}$ over $\bZ$, that evolves according to the following transition:
+\begin{definition}[Internal State Representation]\normalfont An internal state representation is a pair $(\bZ,\varphi)$ where $\bZ$ is a finite set, and $\varphi$ is a transition kernel such that the internal state $\{Z_k:k\geq 0\}$, which keeps a summary of $H_k$, is a stochastic process over $\bZ$ with the following transition:

-where $\varphi$ is a transition kernel.
-Consider a subclass of admissible policies $\pi = (\mu_0, \mu_1, \ldots)$ such that the policy at time $k$ bases its decision on the latest observation $y_k$ and the variable $z_k$, i.e., $\mu_k$ is $\sigma(y_k,z_k)$-measurable for all $k\geq 0$.
-We denote this policy subclass by $\pF$, and call them \emph{finite-state controllers} (FSC).
-As such, $z_k$ is called the \emph{internal state} of the controller.
-The initial knowledge of the controller about the system, $h_0\in\bH$, is the vector $(y_0,z_0)\in\bY\times\bZ$.
-Hence, for the specific case of finite-state controllers, $\bH=\bY\times\bZ$.